 The FDA makes the following suggestions to avoid lead poisoning from ceramics:

 Beware of products purchased in other countries.
-If you're unsure about safety standards, don't use them with food.
+If you're not sure about safety standards, don't use them with food.

 Don't serve food or beverages in antiques or collectibles.